samreality4/MeBake/README.md

 ## Features

-With the app, you can:
+Using this app, you can:
 * View the app in mobile and tablet
 * Watch video tutorial on how to make baked goods
 * Move to different step of the tutorial with nagivational buttons